johnmtayag/Amazon-Recommender-System/README.md

 **Visualizing the Outliers**

+There is almost no difference between this visualization and the previous visualization obtained using the interquartile method.

 <p align="center">
   <img src="images/std_outliers_visualized.png" alt="Visualizing Minor Anomalies" width="600"/>
 </p>

 **Visualizing the Average Outlier Curves**

+Again, there is almost no difference between this visualization and the previous visualization obtained using the interquartile method.

 <p align="center">
   <img src="images/std_outliers_curves.png" alt="Visualizing Minor Anomalies" width="700"/>